chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 Navigate to _Settings_ > _Data Lifecycle_ and adjust any settings you would like to change.
 After making changes, use the **Save Changes** button to apply your changes.

-Only users with `dataLifecycle:*` IAM access are able to see the data lifecycle job statuses, configure jobs, or run jobs.
+Users with `dataLifecycle:*` IAM access are able to see the data lifecycle job statuses, configure jobs, or run jobs.

 ![](/images/docs/data-lifecycle.png)